Structural thermokinetic modelling: Kinetic models and reaction elasticities

-The last two terms in these formulae correspond to the sampling rule of structural kinetic modelling \cite{sgsb:06}, while the first term adds a thermodynamic correction.
-The scaled elasticities for the common modular rate law read { } Formulae for second-order elasticities, unscaled elasticities, parameter elasticities, and other types of modular rate laws are given in \cite{liuk:10}.
+The last two terms in these formulae represent exactly the formula used in SKM \cite{sgsb:06}, while the first term employs a thermodynamic correction.
+The scaled elasticities of the common modular rate law are a bit more complicated: { } where $\psi^{\pm}_{l}=\prod_{l}(1+c_{i}/\kM_{li})^{m^{\pm}_{li}}$ (see \cite{liuk:10}).
+Formulae for second-order elasticities, unscaled elasticities, parameter elasticities, and other types of modular rate laws can be found in \cite{liuk:10}.